-NCAT aims to ensure that people with a disability receive the necessary assistance to have equal access to our dispute resolution services.
+NCAT aims to ensure people with disability have equal access to our dispute resolution services.

 NCAT provides a number of services to ensure people with a hearing disability receive equal access to our services:

-Documents can be enlarged or provided in an electronic format for people who are blind or have low-vision.
+NCAT can provide documents in an alternative format for people who are blind or have low-vision.
 Please email NCAT Communications Team for assistance.

-Text sizes on this website can be increased and decreased using the ‘A’ icons at the top right and bottom right of the content on each page.
+Text sizes on this website can be increased.
+Use the ‘A’ icons located in the top right on each page.